pedalboard/.github/profile/README.md

 This project is different to most of them because it aims to be:

 - completely Free & Open Source (hardware and software) GPL Licensed
-- modular (if you only want MIDI, you can just not add the audio processing units)
+- modular: if you only want MIDI, you can just not add the audio processing units.
+This also has some reliabilty advantages.
+Even with problems on the audio system, the Midi controller will still work independently.
 - builder friendly (can be produced with simple tools avilable nearly everywhere)
 - re-use popular hardware modules that can be purchased wordlwide.
 - The form factor of the hardware is slighly bigger than most of the other projects allowing for more controllers and more processing power.